menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 1. Select the desired server.

-2. From the menu bar, select Server, Clear Cache.
-The Clear Cache dialog box displays.
+2. From the menu bar, select :guilabel:`Server --> Clear Cache`.
+The *Clear Cache* dialog box displays.

 .. image:: ../../images/console-dns-clear-cache.png
   :width: 50%
   :align: center

-3. To clear the entire server cache, select Clear entire cache.
+3. To clear the entire server cache, select :guilabel:`Clear entire cache`.
 Note that this is the only available option if you are clearing the cache on a Windows DNS server.

-4. To clear a specific name, select the Name to clear radio button and enter the name you want to clear from the cache.
+4. To clear a specific name, select the :guilabel:`Name to clear` radio button and enter the name you want to clear from the cache.
 The name is cleared from all views unless you specify the view name after the entry name.
 Note that this option is not available for Windows DNS servers.

 To clear the cache of a Windows DNS server, do the following:

 1. Select the desired server.

-2. From the menu bar, select Server, Clear Cache.
+2. From the menu bar, select :guilabel:`Server --> Clear Cache`.
 A confirmation dialog box displays.

-3. Click OK to clear the cache of the server.
+3. Click :guilabel:`OK` to clear the cache of the server.

 To clear the cache of a DNS Caching Appliance, do the following:

 1. Select the desired server.

-2. From the menu bar, select Server, Clear Cache.
-The Clear Cache dialog box displays.
+2. From the menu bar, select :guilabel:`Server --> Clear Cache`.
+The *Clear Cache* dialog box displays.

-3. To clear the entire server cache, select Clear entire cache.
+3. To clear the entire server cache, select :guilabel:`Clear entire cache`.
 Note that this is the only available option if you are clearing the cache on a Windows DNS server.

-4. To clear a specific name, select the Name to clear radio button and enter the name you want to clear from the cache.
+4. To clear a specific name, select the :guilabel:`Name to clear` radio button and enter the name you want to clear from the cache.
 If you want to clear an entire domain (the name entered and all names below it), select the Recursively flush the entire domain checkbox.

 View Cache Entries
 ------------------